gc-ok/gc-education-analytics-website/content/services/at-risk-analysis.md

 ## Technical Details: Under the Hood

-Feel free to read the following section if you would like some more information on how machine learning models are used in the at-rosk analysis
+Feel free to read the following section if you would like some more information on how machine learning models are used in the at-risk analysis

 Our analytical approach leverages established machine learning techniques to provide reliable and interpretable predictions.